hpi-swa-teaching/ChangesBrowser/README.md

 ```

 ### Usage
 After you installed the tool through one of those options you have to execute `CRBrowser open` in a Workspace in order to work with it.
-Alternatively, you can open it from the `CHBrowser` with the button `Switch to simple view`.
+Alternatively, you can open it from the `CHBrowser` with the button <kbd>Switch to simple view</kbd>.